 Since 1988, more than $230 million has been given to major paediatric centres, regional hospitals and organizations across Quebec.

-Founded in 1988, Opération Enfant Soleil is a non-profit organization that raises funds to develop high-quality paediatrics and to contribute to social health projects for all the children in Quebec.
+Founded in 1988, Opération Enfant Soleil is a non-profit organization that raises funds to develop high-quality paediatrics and to contribute to various projects for all the children in Quebec.

 Your donations help to provide children with high-quality care and a better quality of life during hospitalization through the building of spaces that promote healing.